-A beautiful new build by OBMI on eight acres in Tuckers Town, reveals sensitivity to its surroundings and a relaxed take on glamour, and wins our 2015 Building Design Award
+A beautiful home by OBMI on eight acres in Tuckers Town, reveals sensitivity to its surroundings and a relaxed take on glamour, and won our 2015 Building Design Award

 When one thinks of castles, stoic kings and queens bedecked in furs and jewels certainly come to mind.
 While the new owners of Castle Point may not wear crowns per se, they certainly must feel like royalty every time they visit their beautiful new vacation retreat located at the easternmost point of Tucker’s Town.

 “The clients—an American couple with four grown children and a large extended family—had been coming to Bermuda annually for over 15 years and loved the people, the architecture, the golf and the food, and had been actively looking for a home when Castle Point became available,” said Colin Campbell of OBMI Architecture.
 “They leapt at the opportunity to create a retreat for their family that could be intimate when it was just the two of them or work well with all four children, spouses and guests.”

 Originally owned by Dr. Clay Frick, the largely overgrown site had been devoid of any significant upkeep or maintenance since the mid-1980s.
 Well known for its prominent Castle Folly overlooking Castle Harbour, the eight-acre property contained an abandoned main house, a guest cottage, ancillary buildings and an excavated lot at the entrance.
 “The team was challenged to carefully develop and enhance the property, a landscape that was already one of stunning rugged and poetic beauty,” said Campbell.
 “By definition the development would have to be sympathetic with the environment.
 Only two of the eight acres were available for residential development, and therefore very careful analysis of options within the development envelope was necessary.”